siddharthbhonge/Neural_Style_Transfer/README.md

 # What if Statue of Liberty was painted by Picasso?

-Neural Style learning is one of the most exciting sides of deep learning.Ever wondered if Angelina Jolie was painted by Da Vinci?
+Neural Style learning is one of the most exciting sides of deep learning.Ever wondered if Angelina Jolie was painted by Da Vinci?<br />

 ![alt text](https://github.com/siddharthbhonge/Neural_Style_transfer/tree/master/images/sid/demo2.jpg)

 ![alt text](https://github.com/siddharthbhonge/Neural_Style_transfer/tree/master/images/sid/demo1.jpg)

 ## Installation

  - Keras